 Who counts as a referrer?

 Anyone logged into an Indiegogo account can count as a referrer.
-We recommend you specify referrers also must be a backer, so that you already have their contact info for reward fulfillment once the contest ends.
+We recommend you specify that referrers must also be backers, so that you already have their contact information for reward fulfillment once the contest ends.